3 Things That Can Happen If Your Air Conditioner Isn't Level

-Air conditioners are often placed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 Over time, the pad could crack, shift or sink.
 This can result in malfunctions and even premature failure.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor